 Ever wonder how the PGA pros warm up?
 Check out this exercise that is part of Jordan Spieth’s dynamic warm-up routine.
 This drill helps with activating the hip stabilizing musculature, scapular stabilizers, and promoting thoracic spine mobility.

 Taking the arms out of the equation with the golf swing is one of the best things you can do to learn how to use your lower body and your core.
 This is especially true for golfers that like to muscle their swing with their arms.
 I love this drill just to practice ‘grooving’ your swing pattern, I use this as a warm-up sometimes!
 The best part about this drill is when your elbow is aggravated, you can still practice your swing pain-free!

-Like we mentioned above, one size does not fit all.
-There is some evidence for other elbow conditions (tennis elbow) to suggest a combination of isometrics, concentrics, and eccentrics lead to better outcomes in regards to how to treat golfer’s elbow.
+As we mentioned above, one size does not fit all.
+There is some evidence for other elbow conditions (tennis elbow) to suggest a combination of isometrics, concentric, and eccentrics leads to better outcomes in regard to how to treat golfer’s elbow.
 It is a matter of finding out what works for you!
 If you’re having trouble managing your golfer’s elbow, please seek a consultation with a physical therapist or other healthcare professional.
-This is not strict medical advice, rather a guide to try and help you to manage this on your own.
+This is not strict medical advice, but rather a guide to try and help you to manage this on your own.
 It is also important to consider other factors in life including the demands of your job, your habits, stress, hobbies, and anything else that could be contributing to your golfer’s elbow symptoms.
 Remember, most cases resolve within a year.
 Only in rare cases do people with golfer’s elbow elect to have surgery.
 It is important to be patient and trust the EdUReP model (2, 4).

 - Michael, C. C., Michael, A. S., & Michael, G. C. (2004).
 Diagnosis and treatment of medial epicondylitis of the elbow.
 Clinics in Sports Medicine, 23, 693e705.